 What happens when physicians and patients disagree?

 Compliance can be improved by using shared decision making.
 For example, physicians can say, "I know it will be hard to stay in bed for the remainder of your pregnancy.
 Let's talk about what problems it will create and try to solve them together."
 Or, "I can give you a medication to help with your symptoms, but I also suspect the symptoms will go away if you wait a little longer.
 Would you prefer to try the medication, or to wait?"
 Or, "I understand that you are not ready to consider counseling yet.
 Would you be willing to take this information and find out when the next support group meets?"
 Or, "Sometimes it's difficult to take medications, even though you know they are important.
-What will make it hard for you to take this medication?"
+What will make it easier for you to take this medication?"

 What can a physician do with a particularly frustrating patient?